Pauline Van de Graaf Orr: Personal life and legacy

 Orr had a long personal relationship with a fellow faculty member, classicist Miriam Greene Paslay.
 They lived together, and traveled together in Europe during joint sabbaticals in 1893 and 1905.
 The pair moved to New York City together in 1920, and shared a home with Orr's nephew and a former student.
 Paslay died in 1932, and Orr died in 1955, aged 89 years, in New York.
-In her nineties, she could still recite passages from Chaucer, and enjoyed visits with former students.
+In her eighties, she could still recite passages from Chaucer, and enjoyed visits with former students.

 A building on the campus of the Mississippi University for Women was named in her honor in 1954.
 It currently houses the university's Center for Women's Research and Public Policy.
 Some of her letters are in the Jehu A. Orr Papers at the Southern Historical Collection, University of North Carolina, Chapel Hill.